SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Why causes the need of informal recruitments?
-Informal recruitments, also known as lateral entry, is the entry of people into the debate society even after official recruitments
+Informal recruitments, also known as lateral entry, is the entry of people into the debate society even after official recruitments have concluded.
+With round 1, round 2, round 3, and usually the exams of seniors almost immediately after that,

 What are the benefits of informal recruitments?